Foal-Heat-Scours-and-Diarrhoea-Optim-Equine

 Foal Heat Scours and Diarrhoea

-‘Foaling Heat Scours’ is one of the most common types of scours to affect foals.
-Yet the name is a bit of a misnomer, and often leads to confusion as to the actual cause of this form of diarrhoea.
+‘Foal Heat Scours’ is one of the most common types of diarrhoea to affect foals.
+Yet the name is a bit of a misnomer, and often leads to confusion as to the actual cause of this form of scours.

-This yellowish, greenish, watery scour generally occurs in foals around 7-14 days of age, hence often coinciding when a mare comes into foaling heat.
-We know however, that orphan foals and foals reared in isolation from mares commonly develop this characteristic type of scours: thereby indicating that mare hormonal fluctuations alone do not drive their development.
+This yellowish, greenish, watery diarrhoea generally occurs in foals around 7-14 days of age, hence often coinciding when a mare comes into foaling heat.
+We know, however, that orphan foals and foals reared in isolation from mares commonly develop this characteristic type of scours: thereby indicating that mare hormonal fluctuations alone do not drive their development.

-Until the microbial population is well established and digestive enzyme secretion normalises in the foal, the fibre from grass remains largely undigested.
+Until the microbial population is well colonised in the hindgut and digestive enzyme secretion normalises in the foal, the fibre from grass remains largely undigested.
 The result?
 Yellowish, greenish scours which often contain visible clumps of undigested grass.

 Share this article to your socials